john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 ## Tent

-Assuming you're not camping in snow, all you need is a light weight tent.
-Having said that, there are thousands of really great options out there.
-There are tents with carbon fibre supports and wrapped with exotic materials.
+Assuming you're not camping in snow, all you need is a light-weight tent.
+There are hundreds of really great options out there.
+There are tents with carbon fibre supports wrapped in exotic materials.
 There are tents designed to be easy to set up in a thunderstorm.
 There are tents for areas where mosquitos and malaria are the concern.
-And, of course, the ultra-lightweight tents that are just tarps held up by your trekking poles.
+There are ultra-lightweight tents that are little more than a tarp help up by your trekking poles.

 As it turns out, I know half-a-dozen backpackers who just went to REI and bought [The Half Dome](http://www.rei.com/item/845478/rei-half-dome-2-tent).
-It's the cheapest tent on the market, it's small, and it easily fits two people and gear.
+It's the cheapest backpacking tent on the market, it's small, and it easily fits two people and gear.
 Is it as big and roomy as that tent your parents had when you were a kid?
 No. Is it light enough to suit an ultra-lightweighter?
 Hell no.

  * **TIP**: You can separate the tent poles from the rest of the bag.
 This will make it easier to fit in your pack while walking, or allow two people to share the load.